pcompassion/open-investing-doc/content/finance/2023-10-21-black-scholes.md

 ## Black-Scholes assumption {#black-scholes-assumption}

-1. Stock prices follow a geometric Brownian motion (as described by the equation above).
+1. Stock prices follow a geometric Brownian motion (as constant rate growth and random fluctuation).
 2. No arbitrage opportunities.
 3. The risk-free rate is constant. and every asset return rate is the risk-free rate.
-4. Volatility is constant.
+4. Volatility for a unit time is constant.
 5. There are no taxes or transaction costs.
 6. The option is European, meaning it can only be exercised at expiration.
 7. All investors are indifferent to risk. ie, investors don't mind paying the same price for different